 A second application in 1967 had been blocked again by President de Gaulle but in 1969 his successor, George Pompidou, promised not to stand in the way of British and Irish membership.

-Fresh negotiations began and in 1972 the Treaty of Accession was signed.
+Fresh negotiations began and on January 22, 1972, the Treaty of Accession was signed.
 A referendum held in May 1972 confirmed Ireland’s entry into the European community with 83 per cent of voters supporting membership.

 What being in the EU means for Ireland

-- Irish businesses have unhindered access to a market of over 440 million people
+- Irish businesses have unhindered access to a market of over 447 million people.

-- Irish views and interests are reflected in the policies of the EU towards the rest of the world.
+- Being part of the EU gives Ireland a powerful global voice.
+Irish views and interests are reflected in the policies of the EU towards the rest of the world.